noelmcloughlin/linkml-project-copier/README.md

 See [How to Manage Releases of your LinkML Schema](https://linkml.io/linkml/howtos/manage-releases.html)

+## Migrating an existing project to use this template

+This is a rough guide on the required steps.
+Feedback and suggestions for improvement based on your experiences are very welcome.
+The commands are written to be run at the root of your project.

+- Start with a clean state of the existing project (check with `git status`)
+- Create a new branch and activate it

+  `git switch -c migrate-to-copier`

+- Adapt your project and create a copier answers file (`.copier-answers`) by running

+  `copier copy --trust --skip-tasks --vcs-ref=HEAD gh:dalito/linkml-project-copier .`

+  If you start from a linkml-project-cookiecutter based project, look into the `.cruft.json` file to find out which values you chose when you configured  your project.
+  Be sure to enter the same values when answering the copier questions.

+- Carefully review the changes that copier made to your project.
+- If you used a cruft/cookiecutter template before, you may delete the cruft file `.cruft.json`.
+- If you are happy, commit all changes to the `migrate-to-copier` branch.
+- To finalise the migration, merge the `migrate-to-copier` branch to your main branch.

 ## Keeping your project up to date or changing its configuration

 Copier allows you to update your project with changes from the template.